Borneo’s Rare Mammals Tour

 A good deal of flexibility is needed on this section of the trip as our local expert guides will dictate the best ways and the best times for us to head into the forest to search for wildlife and this is decided on a day to day basis.
 After 8 long-nights or spotlighting and hopefully many successful sightings we hope to have a good few sightings before we head to our next location tomorrow.

 Sukau / Kinabatangan River

-This morning we will depart from Deramakot and head towards the village of Sakau along the banks of the Kinabatangan River.
+This morning we will leave Deramakot after breakfast and then depart towards the village of Sakau along the banks of the Kinabatangan River.
 On our arrival we will check in and then have lunch.
 Afterwards we will be taken on the river for our first river cruise / safari.

 The longest river in Sabah, Kinabatangan River measures 560 km from its headwaters in the Crocker Range of southwest Sabah to its outlet at the Sulu Sea on the East coast of Sabah and according to the World Wildlife Fund (WWF), the Kinabatangan wildlife sanctuary is one of only two known places on Earth where 10 primate species can be found living wild.
 The enigmatic Bornean orangutan and the curious looking proboscis monkeys are the two most sought after primate species here however the ubiquitous long-tailed (or crab-eating) macaque is the most common.

 Other than the primates mammals are well represented here however most species are nocturnal or very elusive.
 The largest inhabitants are Borneo’s own endemic sub-species of Asiatic elephant (the Borneo pygmy elephant) which we will try to see and the incredibly rare and nearly mythical Sumatran rhino.

 Another fairly common and large inhabitant here is the largest reptile in the world, the saltwater crocodile.
 This part of the river traces through lowland forest and mangrove swamps near the coast provide sanctuary for them.